Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: Acknowledgement

 \section{Acknowledgement}

-The first named author is supported by the Engineering and Physical Sciences Research Council [grant number EP/V005995/1].
 The third author is supported by National Science Centre grant 2020/39/D/ST1/01852 (Poland).
 The fourth author is supported by Fonds voor Wetenschappelijk Onderzoek (Flanders), via an FWO post-doctoral fellowship, grant 12ZG221N.